 To reverse this trend, the people of Oneisomw will ban fishing in five areas of the lagoon, totaling more than 10,000 acres.
 These areas contain mangrove forests, seagrass, and reefs.
 Closing a reef, sometimes for years, is a traditional practice (mechen) in Chuuk.

 A Seacology grant will fund a community center on the main island of Weno, a 90-minute boat ride from Oneisomw.
-Women from Oneisomw go there to sell produce, and teenagers go to Weno for high school.
-The center will give women a place to sell their wares and a venue for youth activities: studying, tutoring, and a safe place to congregate as they wait for boats home.Full or partial funding for this project provided by
+Women from Oneisomw go there to sell produce, and the center will give them a place to sell their wares.
+Teenagers also go to Weno for high school.
+The center will be a safe place for students to study, get tutoring, and wait for boats home.